 - 1. Housing providers must accept a household who is referred and meets established eligibility criteria. - 2.
-The housing provider must enter the reason for the unsuccessful referral in the Clarity database according to the program status definitions and include details regarding the reason the referral was unsuccessful in the notes section.
+The housing provider must enter the reason for the unsuccessful referral in HMIS according to the program status definitions and include details regarding the reason the referral was unsuccessful in the notes section.